PalorderCorporationOfficial/PalorderSMP/README.md

 org.gradle.daemon=false"
 ## Step Two

-Run gradlew.bat file And wait for it on the lowest line saying "Build Completed Or succesfully Executed Build or Succesfully generated Build"
+Run gradlew.bat file And wait for it on the lowest line saying "Build Completed Or succesfully Executed Build or Successfully generated Build"

 ## How to get the Mod file (".jar")